ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/3-awx-collection-intro/_index.md

 ```

 {{% notice note %}}
 The AWX collection is updated very often.
 To make sure the following lab instructions will work for you, we install specifically version 19.1.0.
 We regularly update these instruction to keep up to date and don't fall behind too much.
-However, to make sure the lab work for you, we suggest you to use the specified version.
+However, to make sure the lab works for you, we suggest you to use the specified version.
 {{% /notice %}}

 ## Authentication